-Class 8: "The Iron Throne" - Mini Princess Class.
-Design must be NO larger than 10 inches overall and use roses with rose foliage only - fresh roses with any part of the rose bush.
-No other Plant material permitted.
+- Class 8: "It was an Accident" Princess Class.
+Fresh roses and any part of the rose bush may be used.
+No other plant materials are permitted.
 No accessories permitted.
-Designer's choice of style must be stated on entry tag.

-Eligible for Mini Princess of Arrangements Award

-Class 9: "Clash of Kings" - Duke Class.
-Design must be larger than 10 inches in height, width or depth but must not be greater than 20 inches in height, width or depth.
-No accessories.
-Designer's choice of design, but type of design must be on entry tag.
+Designer's choice of style which must be stated on entry tag.
+Eligible for Princess of Arrangements Award. - Class 9: "Dented Fenders" Duke Class.
+Fresh roses, any classification type with or without other fresh or dried plant material.
+Design must be larger than 10 inches but must not exceed 20 inches in height, width, or depth.
+No accessories permitted.
+Designer's choice of design, but style of design must be on entry tag.
 Any class of rose may be used.

-Eligible for Duke of Arrangements Award
+Eligible for Duke of Arrangements Award. - Class 10: "Rock Bottom" Duchess Class.

-Class 10: "The Haunted Forest" - Duchess Class.
-Fresh roses with dried and/or dried treated plant material.
 Fresh roses and rose foliage with no other fresh plant material.
+Other required materials used must be dried and/or treated dried plant material.
 No accessories permitted.
-Designer's choice of style must be stated on entry tag.

-Eligible for Duchess of Arrangements Award

-Class 11: "The Lion on the Rose" - Novice Class.
-This class is for exhibitors who have never won a blue ribbon in an Arrangement Section of an ARS rose show.
+Designer's choice of design, but style of design must be on entry tag.
+Eligible for Duchess of Arrangements Award. - Class 11: "Whiplash" Novice Class.
+This class is for exhibitors who have never won a blue ribbon in an Arrangement Design Section of an ARS rose show.
 Design may be Standard or Miniature.
-Designer's Choice of design must be stated on entry tag.

-Eligible for Best Novice Award

-Class 12: "Winter is Coming" - Judge's Class.
-Designer's choice of design, but type of design must be on entry tag.
-Eligible for Best Judge's Award
+Style of design must be stated on entry tag.
+Eligible for Best Novice Award. - Class 12: "Broken Record" Judge's Class.
+Designer's choice of design must be on entry tag.
+Eligible for Best Judge's Award.